morrowmh/Macaulay2-Package-Template/README.md

 # Macaulay2-Package-Template
-A template for writing and organizing Macaulay2 projects
+This repository is a template for writing and organizing Macaulay2 pacakages.
+Code can be broken up into several files in the `pkg_src` directory, and compiled into a single package using `compile.py`.
+The final package is generated in the top directory.